jhudsl/OTTR_Quizzes/getting_started.md

 In the upper right of this screen, click `Use this template` and follow the steps to set up your course's GitHub repository.

 Name your repository fill in a short description (If this is an ITCR course, start the repo name with `ITCR_`).

+##### Set up branches

+*These settings are the same as we used in the Bookdown repository so we will need to set them up in the same way.

+Go to `Settings` > `Branches` and click `Add rule`.
+For `Branch name pattern`, put `main`.

+_Protect the main branch_:
+Then check the box that says `Require pull request reviews before merging`.

+_Make sure branches are updated_:
+- Check the box that says `Require status checks to pass before merging`.
+- Underneath this also check the box that says `Require branches to be up to date before merging`.

+_Use automatic spell and URL checks_:
+After the first pull request, a couple of checks will automatically happen and then appear here in settings.
+Then, you can require these checks to pass before merging pull requests by returning here and selecting them - they are `url_check` and `style-n-check` they will check that the urls work and that the code is styled using the `stylr` package and that the spelling is correct using the spelling package respectively.
+See the [Github Actions section in the Bookdown repository](#github-actions) for more details on these.

+After setting up these new branch items, click `Create` and `Save changes`.

 ## Linking to your _Bookdown Github repository